ArcaneEngineer/ECS-tutorials/part3.md

  I love using [kdiff3](https://kdiff3.sourceforge.net/) -- it allows 3-way diffs meaning you could compare parts [1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.js), [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.js), and [3](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part3.js) side by side.

-I have tried to keep the diff between parts 2 to 3 much clearer this time (part 1 to 2 was a bit messy).
-I will try to do so in future parts, as well.
+The diff between parts 2 to 3 is much clearer this time (part 1 to 2 was a bit messy).
+I will try to keep it so between future parts, where possible.

 ### Generalising the populate / initialise loop